Lab 04 – Central limit theorem

 1. Make sure you have an existing or new project for Lab 4 and create a quarto document called Lab_4.qmd (suggestion).
 Save it in your project directory.

-1. Calculate the mean and standard deviation using R and graph the distribution for both genders, for example:
+1. Separate the data by sex and calculate the mean and standard deviation for each group.
+Graph the distribution for both genders, for example:

 # calculate the mean and standard deviation of males